ZMizgalski/Level-Crossing-Python-Server/README.md

 ## Usage
 1. Create a folder named you like.
 2. Inside your folder, open console and paste: `git clone https://github.com/ZMizgalski/Level-Crossing-Python-Server.git`
-3. Install python from official website.
+3. Install python from the official website.
+[Download here](https://www.python.org/downloads/)
 4. Install pip then install all requirements from requirements.txt
 5. Then you are ready to go just open it in any Editor.
 (I prefer PyCharm Community) [Download here](https://www.jetbrains.com/pycharm/)